 Creating a set by selecting marks in a view is fast and intuitive.
-Below diagram shows a scatter plot that is comparing profit and shipping cost.
-If you want to create a set that includes low profit items, hold the left mouse button down and draw a box around the marks you want to save.
+The below diagram shows a scatter plot that is comparing profit and shipping cost.
+If you want to create a set that includes low-profit items, hold the left mouse button down and draw a box around the marks you want to save.
 This will automatically open the tooltips.

 Diagram of selecting marks to create a set :

-Selecting the create set menu option exposes the dialogue box in Below diagram
+Selecting the create set menu option exposes the dialogue box in the Below diagram

 Diagram of Editing fields included in a set :